snowplow/documentation/docs/destinations/forwarding-events/snowbridge/concepts/failure-model/index.md

 Note that this means failures on the receiving end (eg. if an endpoint is unavailable), mean Snowbridge will continue to attempt to process the data until the issue is fixed.

+As of Snowbridge 2.4.2, the kinesis target does not treat kinesis throttling as this type of failure.
+Rather it has an in-built backoff and retry, which will persist until each event in the batch is successful.

 ### Oversized data

 Targets have limits to the size of a single message.
 Where the destination technology has a hard limit, targets are hardcoded to that limit.
 Otherwise, this is a configurable option in the target configuration.
 When a message's data is above this limit, Snowbridge will produce a [size violation failed event](/docs/understanding-your-pipeline/failed-events/index.md#size-violation), and emit it to the failure target.